 CDA is a small but mighty cross Canada team of individuals, passionate about fueling change for dance.
 Meet our core team, full or part-time, and advisory staff that work to listen to the dance community’s needs.
 We would love to connect with you; email us!

 Shelby is a dancer, choreographer, and arts administrator and has called Tkaronto home for most of her life.
-She is dedicated to building support and sustainability for performing artists, and radicalizing the possibilities of dance training and presentation.
+She is dedicated to building support and sustainability for performing artists.
 Shelby holds an honours Bachelor of Arts from the University of Toronto in Cinema Studies, English and History, and received formal dance training at the Limón Institute in New York City.
 Shelby has co-create dance performance works with collaborator Katie Lyle since 2015, and has toured across Canada with their most recent work being shown at the 2019 Toronto Biennial of Art.
-Shelby is in her fourth year as Co-Artistic Director aka Lover of the Toronto Dance Community Love-In, where she and her team strive to create equitable and inclusive environments for dance practice, collaboration, and creation.
+Shelby was Co-Artistic Director aka Lover of the Toronto Dance Community Love-In from 2018-2022.
 In her spare time, Shelby is learning how to play the drums.Photo Credits : Photo Credit: Marki Sveen

 Pam Tzeng is a Canadian-Taiwanese artist that lives and creates where the Bow River and Elbow River meet, Mohkinstsis in Treaty 7 Territory, also known colonially as Calgary.
 She is an active choreographer, performer, curator, and producer of the live and contemporary and is currently Artist in Residence 2019-2021 with Dancers’ Studio West.